cvaldemar/silex-perch/README.md

  * Develop the Twig integration further
  * Make sure Perch apps work
- * Figure out where the best place to Perch is
+ * Figure out how and where to put Perch to avoid having two installations

 Credits
 -------